ajkhoury/partcopy/README.md

 # partcopy

 Bringing back the 'partcopy' standalone program to copy contiguous ranges of raw data between files and/or disks, thanks to Swiss File Knife.
+Compiled using LLVM Clang 5.0 Pre-release, linked using Microsoft's link.exe

 # License